 Method

-3. Lightly flour a surface and roll out the dough to about 1/8-inch thickness.
+- Lightly flour a surface and roll out the dough until about 1/8-inch thick.
 You can cut the dough into small squares or rounds or break it into rustic pieces.
 I chose to cut the dough into rounds using the rim of a small cup.
-With a fork, lightly prick the dough to prevent air bubbles.

-5. Remove the bread from the oven and let it cool completely before serving.
+- Remove the bread from the oven and let it cool completely before serving.
 Store any leftovers in an airtight container.

 I’d love to hear how this simple communion bread recipe works for your congregation!
 Drop a comment below with your experience or any variations you’ve tried.